zdravkov/kendo-docs/web/combobox/overview.md

 ## Customizing the width of the drop-down list

-Width of ComboBox' drop-down list can be changed via jQuery width method.
+jQuery width() method can be used for changing the widget dimensions.

 ### Example